sailshq/waterline-compile-statement-docs-circa-2017/docs/read-operations.md

 }
 ```

-* Offset will specify where the returned results should start.
+* Skip will specify where the returned results should start.
 It is useful for implementing paged results and is typically used with `limit` to create paginated result sets.
-The value used for `offset` must always be a positive integer.
+The value used for `skip` must always be a positive integer.

 ```javascript
 {